apache/jackrabbit-oak/oak-run/README.md

     * debug           : Print status information about an Oak repository.
     * explore         : Starts a GUI browser based on java swing.
     * garbage         : Identifies blob garbage on a DocumentMK repository
-    * graph           : Export the segment graph of a segment store to a file.
     * help            : Print a list of available runmodes
     * history         : Trace the history of a node
     * recovery        : Run a _lastRev recovery on a MongoMK repository